applitools/eyes-cypress/README.md

 ### Best practice for using the SDK

-Every call to `cy.eyesOpen` and `cy.eyesClose` defines a test in Applitool Eyes, and all the calls to `cy.eyesCheckWindow` between them are called "steps".
+Every call to `cy.eyesOpen` and `cy.eyesClose` defines a test in Applitools Eyes, and all the calls to `cy.eyesCheckWindow` between them are called "steps".
 In order to get a test structure in Applitools that corresponds to the test structure in Cypress, it's best to open/close tests in every `it` call.
 This can be done via the `beforeEach` and `afterEach` functions that Cypress provides (via the mocha test runner).

 After adjusting the example above, this becomes: